Evidential Reconfiguration as Bayesian Confirmation For Dark Matter in 1974: How Existing Data Become Evidence in New Structures: Old evidence and structural novelty

-In the dark matter case, the evidence of flat rotation curves and cluster dynamics was \emph{neither} temporally novel (it was known already) \emph{nor} use-novel (it was explicitly used to formulate \(h\)).
-So, by these classical accounts, it should not confirm \(h\) at all: it was both `old' and `used'.
-This is why, to a Bayesian purist, the 1974 pivot might seem problematic.
+In the dark matter case, that galaxy rotation curves were flat, and cluster dynamics had a virial mass deficiency was \textit{neither} temporally novel (it was known already) \textit{nor} use novel (it was explicitly used to formulate $h$).
+So, by these classical accounts, it should not confirm $h$ at all --- it was both `old' and `used'.
+The epistemic gain must therefore be located elsewhere.
+I argue that it can be found in the relations or connections that $h$ supports among observational facts that were not previously taken to be warranted across domains.